san-espana/santiago-espana-assignment/README.md

 ## Areas for Improvement

 ### Library Compatibility
-- Faced issues installing libraries like `victory-native` (for more interactive graphs), `react-native-toast-message`, and `lottie-react-native`.
+- Faced issues installing libraries like `victory-native` (for more interactive graphs), `react-native-toast-message`, and `Lottie-react-native`.
 Resolving these issues would significantly enhance the app's visual appeal and user interaction.

 ### Error Handling
-- Replace all `console.log` statements with proper toast notifications (e.g., toastrs) to provide better user feedback and improve the overall user experience.
+- Replace all `console.log` statements with proper toast notifications (e.g., toasts) to provide better user feedback and improve the overall user experience.

 ### Graph Improvements
 - Address existing errors logged during graph rendering.